eodell6502/gadgetry-api/README.md

 * Send individual requests or batch several requests together.
 * Extensive, unopinionated logging that you can plug into your preferred logging mechanism.
 * Interceptor hooks let you execute custom code before and after HTTP requests and responses, as well as individual API functions.
-* Painless handling of file uploads.
+* Painless handling of file uploads and downloads.
 * Optional benchmarking of API function performance.
 * Only a few dependencies: `busboy`, `dyna-guid`, and `tmp`.

-As a minimalist framework, there's a lot that Gadgetry doesn't do.
-Most of this is pretty obvious, but the big deal-breaker for many users will be that Gadgetry responses are currently limited to pure JSON, so serving files with it is not possible at this time.

 ## Server-Side <a name="serverside"></a>